-Although Asheville Academy for Girls is located in North Carolina, we accept struggling girls from all across the United States including Virginia.
-With the help of Asheville Academy for Girls, girls troubled by a wide range of issues such as relationship troubles, mental health problems, or social skills issues can find their way to a healthy path.
+Although Asheville Academy is located in North Carolina, we accept struggling girls from all across the United States including Virginia.
+With the help of Asheville Academy, girls troubled by a wide range of issues such as relationship troubles, mental health problems, or social skills issues can find their way to a healthy path.

-Beyond a Camp For Troubled Girls: Asheville Academy for Girls Helps Struggling Virginia Girls
+Beyond a Camp For Troubled Girls: Asheville Academy Helps Struggling Virginia Girls

-Virginia girls 10-14 struggling with a wide range of issues (from school refusal to bullying to mental illness) are welcome to Asheville Academy for Girls’ beautiful North Carolina campus.
-With Asheville Academy for Girls, a troubled girl can return to a healthy path once again.
+Virginia girls 10-14 struggling with a wide range of issues (from school refusal to bullying to mental illness) are welcome to Asheville Academy’ beautiful North Carolina campus.
+With Asheville Academy, a troubled girl can return to a healthy path once again.

 Resources for Virginia Families Seeking Help

 Wikipedia With over 5 million articles in English alone, Wikipedia needs no introduction: it is, by far, the biggest and best-known encyclopedia in the world.
 Containing articles on virtually every known subject, Wikipedia outlines the history, symptoms, and research of mental illness.
 Although it lacks professional oversight, Wikipedia is an excellent stepping stone for further research.